zac-garby/argtyper/README.md

 $ npm install --save argtyper
 ```

-And to import the _save_ function into a file, use the following:
+And to import the _type_ function into a file, use the following:

 ```javascript
 var type = require('argtyper');